zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

-bad malice; fixed on the wrong evil; fixed on the wrong deeds; fixed on the five wills of the wrong; in the five wills of the wrong The lid is fixed, firmly fixed (persistent), stuck, stopped, glued, entered, dyed, oriented to heart [, attached, fastened, obstructed].”
+bad malice; fixed on the wrong evil; fixed on the wrong deeds; fixed on the five wills of the wrong; in the five wills of the wrong The lid is fixed, firmly fixed (persistent), stuck, stopped, glued, entered, dyed, oriented to heart [, attached, fastened, obstructed]."
 To be seen without interest, fixed above the wrong.

-“He should not make those who are keen and relax”: “The enthusiasm”, whoever seeks, seeks and seeks, that character, more than that, the heavier, the person who targets it, and those who strive towards it, To the one who reclines, to the triumph, and increase to it, he is a keen in desire.
+"He should not make those who are keen and relax": "The enthusiasm", whoever seeks, seeks and seeks, that character, more than that, the heavier, the person who targets it, and those who strive towards it, To the one who reclines, to the triumph, and increase to it, he is a keen in desire.
 Whosoever has thirsty love